Artsy sightseeing in Germany means music, castles, and museums, particularly in Berlin. And concerts!

 Plenty of quirky and colorful outdoor sculptures along with the dramatic setting on the Danube make this museum a must-see if you’re traveling to Bratislava.

-Sculptures outside the Danubiana Meluensteen Art Museum in Bratislava, Slovak Republic
+Practical Information for the Danubiana Meluensteen Art Museum

 London, England: Tate Modern

-I’ve visited the Tate Modern a few times and have mixed feelings about it, to be honest!
+I’ve visited the Tate Modern in London a few times and have mixed feelings about it, to be honest!
 It’s a monumental place and a huge accomplishment from an architectural perspective.

 I mean, seriously—a power station?

-It’s pretty darned amazing that Swiss architecture firm Herzog & de Meuron could convert the Bankside power station into a gallery and still keep much of the building’s original character.
+It’s pretty darned amazing that Swiss architecture firm Herzog & de Meuron could convert the Bankside power station into an art gallery and still keep much of the building’s original character.

 View of the Tate Modern from the Thames in London, England